S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Description:**

 An abstract type used for defining the concept of actual quantified values, i.e., values which are not only ordered but which have a precise magnitude.
-This type provides for facilities to indicate a *magnitude-status* to indicate a general idea of the accuracy of the magnitude expressed in the XdQuantified subtypes.
+This type provides for facilities to indicate a magnitude-status to give a general idea of the accuracy of the quantity expressed in the XdQuantified subtypes.
 Should be used to inform users and not for decision support uses.

-- The optional element named *error* represents the error margin of measurement as an integer.
+The optional element named error represents the error margin of measurement as an integer.
 This value indicates an error in the recording method or instrument (+/- %).
 A logical value of 0 indicates 100% accuracy, i.e., no error.

-- The optional *accuracy* element represents the accuracy of the value in the magnitude attribute in the range 0% to (+/-)100%.
+The optional accuracy element represents the accuracy of the value in the magnitude attribute in the range 0% to (+/-)100%.
 A value of 0 means that the accuracy is unknown.

 ....

 XdCountType